clarkgunn/next-mobile-perf/post.md

 Next.js includes a [Showcase page](https://nextjs.org/showcase) for sites built with the framework.
 The list contains many enterprise and Fortune 500 companies.
 Submissions are proposed via a github discussion thread.

-I scraped the links and verified Next.js is used on the page.
+I scraped each link and verified Next.js is used on the page.
 I threw out giveindia.org, which redirected to a site not built with Next.
 Jet.com seems to have been acquired by Walmart since it now redirects there; fortunately, walmart.com is using Next, so I just swapped Jet for Walmart.

-With this list, I generated a list of links pointing to the [PageSpeed Insights](https://pagespeed.web.dev) scores of each Next URL.
+With this list of URLs, I generated a list of links pointing to the [PageSpeed Insights](https://pagespeed.web.dev) scores of each Next URL.
 I manually copied the Web Vital and Lighthouse scores to a spreadsheet.
 (I could have automated this but was leery of introducing bugs that might impact scores)

-PageSpeed Insights includes web vital scores from the Chrome User Experience Report (CrUX) for the last 28 days.
+PageSpeed Insights includes Web Vital scores from the Chrome User Experience Report (CrUX) for the last 28 days.
 It also provides a Lighthouse audit run with preconfigured specs and a Pass/Fail assessment score.
 A Passing score is given if the three Core Web Vital scores, Largest Contentful Paint (LCP), First Input Delay (FID), and Cumulative Layout Shift (CLS) are green for the last 28-day period.

 In my spreadsheet, I included: The Pass/Fail assessment, the three Core Web Vital scores, and other web vitals: First Contentful Paint (FCP), Interaction to Next Paint (INP), and Time To First Byte (TTFB), and just the main Lighthouse performance score.